Homework 3 - DMAOC (div, mul, and, or, case)

 Both and and or should short-circuit: if they are returning their first argument, they should not evaluate their second argument.
 It might be useful to write a test case that will fail if they do not short-circuit, perhaps using your new / operator with a 0 argument.
 For this reason, they must not be implemented as binary primitives, since the arguments of binary primitives are eagerly evaluated before compile_primitive or interp_binary_primitive are called.

-Again, we have included these operations in our AST type, with placeholders in the stencil code.
+Again, we have included these operations in our AST type, but you'll need to update the appropriate places in the interpreter and compiler.

 The case form